yoriiis/tumblr-builder/README.md

 ### Get related posts

 **Require attach to JSON_COMPLETE event**.
-The function return a list of posts in object
+The function return a list of posts in object.
+There is a limit with related posts, only for X first post (X = limitPostInJSON) because getRelatedPosts() use getTagsPost() and sessionStorage.

 - **`limit`** : number of related posts
 - **`listTags`** : optional parameter, you can pass your own tag in array else the script get all tags of current post